ACA Group Global Privacy Policy

 ACA Sharing of Your Information

-ACA only will share Information, including personal information, that it collects or receives with third parties under the following circumstances:
+ACA will only share Information, including personal information, that it collects or receives with third parties under the following circumstances:

 • Our professional advisers, including our attorneys and accountants.